Wallace crashed out of chance of racing for $1 million prize

 BRISTOL, Tenn.
 (AP) — Bubba Wallace was wrecked out of the qualifying race for NASCAR’s annual All-Star event, ruining his shot of racing for the $1 million prize.

 One driver advanced into the All-Star race through a fan vote and Wallace had been leading when results were last updated by NASCAR a week ago.
-After he crashed 17 laps into Wednesday night’s qualifying race — which awarded three additional slots into the 20-driver All-Star field — he was no longer eligible to win the fan vote.
+After he crashed 17 laps into Wednesday night’s qualifying race — which awarded three additional slots to stage winners into the 20-driver All-Star field — he was no longer eligible to win the fan vote.

+It didn’t matter, anyway.
+Clint Bowyer was named winner of the fan vote and NASCAR said he received the most votes even with Wallace eliminated.
 Aric Almirola advanced by winning the first stage, William Byron for winning the second stage and Matt DiBenedetto for winning the third stage.
-Clint Bowyer was named winner of the fan vote.

 Wallace had race-ending contact with the wall when his No. 43 Chevrolet appeared to be turned from behind by Michael McDowell 17 laps into the first stage.
 He said he didn’t need to see a replay because he knew McDowell’s contact was egregious.